• A Garden Manifesto

 Elisabeth Kley at ACK 2022

-Canada is pleased to participate in Art Collaboration Kyoto 2022 alongside Tomio Koyama Gallery.
+CANADA is pleased to participate in Art Collaboration Kyoto 2022 alongside Tomio Koyama Gallery.
 Elisabeth Kley has been invited to create a special installation at the center of the fair, spanning her work in ceramics and painted and printed textiles.

 Art Collaboration Kyoto